devisephp/documentation/README.md

 We don't have too strict of a style-guide yet for the documentation but you will need to follow a few conventions to ensure some things are automatically generated correctly.

+This source contains everything needed to generate the documentation but the primary location you'll want to look to edit are the documents located in ```/source/docs```

 ###New sections

 Ensure that for any new sections you add the section to the top of the document in the sections... section.